The previous guide explained block and inline layout in normal flow. All elements that are in flow will be laid out

 Out of flow items create a new Block Formatting Context (BFC) and therefore everything inside them can be seen as a mini layout, separate from the rest of the page.
 The root element therefore is out of flow, as the container for everything in our document, and establishes the Block Formatting Context for the document.

-div, and then two paragraphs.
-I’ve added a background color to the paragraphs, and then floated the
+div and then two paragraphs.
+A background color has been added to the paragraphs, and the

 As a float it is first laid out according to where it would be in normal flow, then taken out of flow and moved to the left as far as possible.

 You can see the background color of the following paragraph running underneath, it is only the line boxes of that paragraph that have been shortened to cause the effect of wrapping content around the float.
 The box of our paragraph is still displaying according to the rules of normal flow.
 This is why, to make space around a floated item, you must add a margin to the item, in order to push the line boxes away from it.
 You cannot apply anything to the following in-flow content to achieve that.

 Giving an item